Teaching and Research Quality in Computer Science

 U: Quality that falls below the standard of nationally recognised work.
 Or work which does not meet the published definition of research for the purposes of the assessment

 The School of Computer Science academic community consists of people who are working at the forefront of knowledge in their subject.
 This benefits you directly since you learn from their research as it is happening and while innovative developments are being made.

 In the previous RAE in 2001, the School of Computer Science at Birmingham received a Grade 5, one of the highest possible ratings.

-You will study at a school whose programmes have been consistently rated as excellent.
+You will study at a School whose programmes have been consistently rated as excellent.
 Our teaching is regularly reviewed and achieves high scores and commendations.
 In our last review, we received the highest possible ratings for our Computer Science teaching from the QAA.
 We respond to student feedback and requirements in industry and further study, and tailor our teaching and research accordingly.